 Inflation

 The Emperor, Strength, and The Chariot all deal with power.
-Their shadow appears when control becomes identity.
+Their shadow appears when control becomes identity: the person who cannot stop managing, cannot tolerate vulnerability, and treats any loss of authority as a personal attack.

 Attachment